What Is a Will in NZ? Why It Matters More Than You Think

 That definition is accurate.
 But it only explains the mechanics.

-What it does not capture is what that document becomes in real life.
-At some point, the people close to you will be left trying to make sense of what should happen next - not in theory, but in a real moment, often under pressure, and without the ability to check anything with you.
+What it misses is what happens in real life.
+The people close to you will be left trying to make sense of what should happen next - in a real moment, under pressure, without the ability to check anything with you.

 Who is responsible for handling things?